SS Canastota: Canastotas 'case oil' cargo

 In the early years of the twentieth century 'benzine' was a commonly used name for petrol or gasoline.
 It was also known at that time as 'motor spirit'.
 Whether the name 'petrol', 'benzine' or 'motor spirit' was used was a matter of branding.

 Vacuum Oil case — wooden case that originally held two drums of liquid petroleum product.

 Canastotas cargo included 50,950 cases (407,600 imperial gallons / 1,852,986 litres) of 'benzine' and 'motor spirit' when she left Sydney.
 Unusually, the 'benzine' cargo was loaded at Australian ports and destined for the United States.
 It had been imported previously but had been found to be defective due to its high sulphur content and was being re-exported to be reprocessed.
 The sulphur caused discolouring of a car's metalwork but, otherwise, the 'benzine' was neither more or less inherently hazardous than any other.

 By 1921, with the rapid rise in numbers of petrol-powered motor cars, there was significant demand for this fuel in Australian and New Zealand.
 Except for the operation of John Fell and Company, refining shale oil at Newnes until 1922, there was no refinery producing 'benzine' or 'motor spirit' in Australia, at the time.
 Such fuel was, of necessity, mainly imported by sea.

 Drum used for power kerosene inside its wooden case (Redlands Coast Museum, Cleveland, Queensland).
-The troublesome soldered joins are clearly visible in this photograph.
+The troublesome soldered seams are clearly visible in this photograph.

 The petroleum industry at first followed the same practices for the new highly volatile petroleum product 'benzine' as it had long done for less volatile kerosene.
 The flammable liquid was stored in thin-walled tinned-steel drums—of a rectangular prism shape with a square base—and the drums packed inside wooden cases.
 Each case contained two drums of five U.S. gallons or four Imperial gallons each.
 Such a cargo was referred to 'case oil'.

 Vapour from leaking drums in cargoes of 'case oil' was the cause of many ship fires during the first quarter of the twentieth century.
 Once an explosive concentration of vapour existed, any source of ignition could result in an explosion.
 Coal-fired steamers carrying 'case oil' were particularly at risk.
 Very rarely, there might be an explosion but no fire or a small fire that could be extinguished; more typically, an explosion would initiate a catastrophic fire.